0xd3bs/basecamp_04_demo/README.md

 - check if the balance of the `account` is equal to the `initial_supply`.

 ## Aprendizaje:
-IMPORTATE: When implementing functions like _transfer and _approve, some checks needed to be done.
+IMPORTANTE: When implementing functions like _transfer and _approve, some checks needed to be done.
 During the contract compilation process, an error was encountered: The value does not fit within the range of type core::felt252.
 This error occurred because the ASCII value did not fit inside a felt252.
 It is important to note that the ASCII value must fit inside a felt252.